zensols.lmtask package¶

 config_factory:

-ConfigFactory¶ Used to create training resources.
+ConfigFactory¶ Used to create configured application and training resources.

 - dataset_sample(max_sample=1)[source]¶